Meet the siblings

 Ben and Jamie Hollins in a field with sheep

-Together, they took over the tenancy at Fordhall in 2004 from their father.
-Due to the legal battles and eviction notices the family had faced in the 14 years previous to this, Ben and Charlotte inherited a mere 11 cows, 6 pigs and 6 sheep and a very neglected and run down farm.
+Together, they took over the tenancy at Fordhall in 2004 from their father, Arthur.
+A tenancy granted to them only 24-hours before the family were due to be evicted!
+Due to the legal battles and eviction notices the family had faced in the 14-years previous, Ben and Charlotte inherited a mere 11 cows, 6 pigs and 6 sheep and a very neglected and run down farm.

 Read the story of the FCLI here

-In the event that his children decide not to inherit the tenancy, the FCLI will provide another long-term tenancy to other young people entering the agricultural industry, with the condition that the land remain organic and continues to have community access.
+In the event that their children decide not to inherit the tenancy (or don't prove themselves to be good tenants), the FCLI will provide another long-term tenancy to other young people entering the agricultural industry, with the condition that the land remain organic and continues to have community access.
+Thereby securing Fordhall's future as a working organic farm for generations to come.

 Charlotte’s story